Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     Date and time of the creation.

 - *Creator*
-    Name and username of the user who created the error.
+    Name and username of the user who created the action that caused the error.
 By default, the field is blank as the job is created by the system.

-[comment]: <> (kann man das so schreiben oder ist das Quatsch?)

 - *Last modified*
     Date and time of the last modification.

 - *Editor*
-    Name and username of the user who modified the error.
+    Name and username of the user who modified the action that caused the error.
 By default, the field is blank as the job is modified by the system.

-[comment]: <> (kann man das so schreiben oder ist das Quatsch?)